 If the garden gimmick is made for herbs or other non-cannabis plants, it often isn’t a great choice for cannabis!
 Before you invest your time or money in a particular product, take a moment to search Google or check online and see what results other growers are getting!

-Let’s just start with this: definitely don't keep male plants unless your goal is to have them pollinate your female plants.
-Pollination results in seedy buds, lowered yields, and in bad cases the potency is also affected.
+Let’s just start with this: do not keep male plants unless your goal is to have them pollinate your female plants.
+Pollination results in seedy buds, lowered yields, and in bad cases, the potency is also affected.

 It’s very easy for pollen to circulate your grow room and get on your buds.
 If growing outdoors, your pollen might even float through the wind and pollinate another grower’s plants!

 If you’re looking to make seeds at home, consider skipping male plants and check out our article on making your own feminized seeds using two female marijuana plants!

 But if you have just one plant, and if it turns out being male, you may want to extract any THC contained inside if you’re not looking to collect its pollen.

 So, do male plants actually contain any THC?